d1aznr/twrp_device_oplus_sm8250_ac/README.md

 Device configuration for realme GT Master Exp.
 Edition
 =========================================

 The realme GT Master Exp.
-Edition (codenamed _"RMX3366"_) is a high-end smartphone from realme.
+Edition (codenamed _"rivena"_) is a high-end smartphone from realme.

 It was announced and released in July 2021.